dotnet/machinelearning/docs/code/VBufferCareFeeding.md

 calls, *perhaps* these are judged as insufficiently large, and new arrays are internally allocated, but we would expect at some point the arrays would become "large enough" to accommodate many values, so reallocations would become increasingly rare.
-In this way, we eventually avoid nearly all allocations and garbage collection.
+In this way, we avoid nearly all allocations and garbage collection.

 A common mistake made by first time users is to do something like move the `var value` declaration inside the `while` loop, thus dooming `getter` to have